teamcentral/teamcentral.github.io/app.markdown

 **Add Trigger**

 The user experience for adding a Trigger to your Workflow is the same as adding a Data Hub Endpoint.
-Select a Connector, give the Trigger a Name and Data Source, and then select the type of Trigger.
+Once you click the add Trigger button it will walk your through the 3 step process to....Select a Connector, give the Trigger a Name and Data Source, and then select the type of Trigger.

 <img
     style="display: block;